- Things to Do

 Please visit the individual websites of the memorials and monuments listed below for the most up-to-date information on their Veterans Day 2020 observances.

 The national celebration, the Veterans Day National Ceremony is normally held annually on November 11th at Arlington National Cemetery.
 The event starts with a wreath laying at the Tomb of the Unknowns and continues inside the Memorial Amphitheater with a parade of colors by veterans' organizations and remarks from dignitaries.
-The U.S. Army Military District of Washington will send out a news release in the next few weeks with details about this year's National Veteran's Day Observance at Arlington National Cemetery.
+The nation’s 67th Veterans Day Observance to honor of the men and women who have served and continue to serve in the U.S. Uniform Services during war and peacetime will be live-streamed at beginning at 11 a.m.
+Wednesday, November 11 from Arlington National Cemetery.

 Every year, the Women in Military Service for America Memorial hosts a ceremony including formal military honors, a keynote address, veteran's remarks and a wreath laying.
 The ceremony is free and open to the public at the memorial which honors all women who have served courageously, selflessly and with dedication.